Tuurlijk/docker-local/Readme.md

 ## Acessing the site by name
 Your site will be accessible on `prefix_web_1` and if you specify a hostname also on the specified hostname; `prefix.dev.local` in this case:

+## SSL support
+Import `configuration/web/ca/cacert.crt` into your browser.
+Allow it authenticate websites.
+This was generated using: https://gist.github.com/jchandra74/36d5f8d0e11960dd8f80260801109ab0

+The provided certificates have wildcards for:
+* *.dev.local
+* *.blackfire.local
+* *.bf.local
+* *.xdebug.local
+* *.xdbg.local

+This makes is possible to visit `prefix.dev.local` securely.
+If you want to use the blackfire php backend, you can visit `prefix.blackfire.local` or `prefix.bf.local`.